shohei-kojima/MEGAnE/README.md

 ```

 # Input file
-- Currently, MEGAnE supports BAM and CRAM file aligned by BWA-MEM, DRAGEN,  and Isaac.
+- MEGAnE supports position-sorted BAM and CRAM file aligned by BWA-MEM, DRAGEN, and Isaac.
+- MEGAnE only supports paired-end WGS.
+Single-end WGS is not compatible.
-- We recommend to analyze 25x or higher depth, but it
+- We recommend to analyze WGS of 25x or higher depth, but it can also analyze 15x depth WGS by using the `-lowdep` option.
+- MEGAnE has a best performance with WGS of 150-bp or longer read length.
+We do not recommend to use WGS of less than 100-bp.
+- For more details, please see our wiki page (under construction) or the instruction PDF file found in `docs` directory.

 # In-depth usage
-Please see our wiki page (under construction) or the instruction PDF file found at `docs/MEGAnE_v1.0_instruction.pdf`.
+Please see our wiki page (under construction) or the instruction PDF file found in `docs` directory.

 # Quick usage for human WGS